strizhechenko/uuid05/README.md

 **UUID05** - compact human-readable almost unique identifiers for temporary objects in small non-synchronizing distributed systems.
+Inspired by nanoid and mktemp utility.

 Well, it's not really unique (that's why 0.5) and collisions are possible but probability is low and it's probably acceptable.